bluerainmango/teamProfileGenerator/README.md

 ## 🎯 Purpose

-As a team member or manager, you can simply create a team profile including all members' basic info so that you can easily access to their emails and GitHub profiles.
+As a team member or manager, you can simply create a team profile including all members basic info, so that you can easily access to their emails and GitHub profiles.

 ## ❓How to use

 1. Open the app and run it by `node app.js`.
-2. Answer to the prompt questioning about a manager.
+2. Answer the prompt question about a manager.
-3. If you have more member to add, type `y` or `yes` to the question about additional member.
+3. If you have more members to add, type `y` or `yes` to the question about additional members.

 ## 🧩 Feature